-A new poll has found nobody cares where newspaper journalists bought their first vinyl album.
+A new poll has found that a mere 3% of the public care where newspaper journalists bought their first vinyl album.

-However, since the results are accurate to plus or minus three percent, it’s a distinct possibility that a small but significant number are actively hostile to being told where the purchase occurred.
+However, since the results are accurate to plus or minus three percent, it’s a distinct possibility that this percentage are actively hostile to being told where the purchase occurred.

 In any case, the nation is ‘intensely relaxed’ about the details, including any mention of how delighted they were after running home to play it in their bedrooms.